 You will also have enjoyed an immersive university experience- staying on campus for two nights to learn, live, eat, sleep and socialise as a student.

 The Food Science Summer School is free of charge and includes full board accommodation (room in halls of residence and meals in the university refectory) for the entire period of the summer school, Monday lunch time until Wednesday lunch time, inclusive.
-All reasonable travel expenses will be covered by the Summer School.

 The answer depends very much on you, your academic interests and your career intentions.
 If you are interested in food and would like to understand more of food science and technology and want to know more about careers in the food industry then the Summer School is definitely for you.